Memcrab/docs/docker/docker-compose.md

 ```terminal
 127.0.0.1 api.doamin.dev app.doamin.dev
 ```
 2. Be sure that `SSL` certificates from current project already installed to your Operations system or your browser or even both places.
-More detail about your case of configuration you can fins in HTTPS/SSL articles here
+More detail about your case of configuration you can find in HTTPS/SSL articles here

 ## Port blocking or port already in use
 Please check and be sure that all "NON Docker" local MySQL, Redis, nginx and similar services turned off or stopped before start docker containers